Internal medicine

 Lifestyle Guidance

-• Limit alcohol (especially beer and sake).
+• Limit alcohol (especially beer and sake)

-• Drink more than 2 liters of water per day.
+• Drink at least 2 liters of water per day

-• Correct obesity.
+• Correct obesity

-• Limit fructose (soft drinks).
+• Limit fructose (soft drinks)

 Chronic Kidney Disease (CKD)

-CKD Staging Classification
+CKD Stage Classification

 Stage eGFR (ml/min/1.73㎡) Condition

-G1 ≧90 Normal or high (with abnormal urine findings)
+G1 ≥90 Normal or high (with abnormal urine findings)

 G2 60-89 Mild decrease